Want to get 12+ months of content in a day or two, without lifting a finger?

 Plus, once the interview is over, then you can take over from the interviewer and continue the conversation about potential synergies or collaboration.

 I was speaking to someone the other day who brought a video crew to a conference, but he was disappointed afterwards with the results.

 The video crew spent all of their time creating testimonial content, which they really didn’t need because they had enough already.

 While testimonial content is valuable, it is just one type of content that can be created.

-This video crew failed to strategically use the interviews to establish relationships with new strategic partners and referral partners and potential clients.
+This video crew failed to use the interviews as an opportunity to establish relationships with new strategic partners and referral partners and potential clients.

 When you bring in a professional crew that has experience creating this kind of content, you will 10X the amount of strategic partners and referral partners that emerge from the event.

 What’s best of all, a Live Podcasting Booth can really take advantage of a rare opportunity where everyone is together under one roof to leverage all of your attendees’ expertise and knowledge, whether it is on your website later, on YouTube, or on a conference podcast.